-The District invests in TexPool and TexSTAR, external investment pools that are not SECregistered.
-The State Comptroller of Public Accounts of the State of Texas has oversight of the pool.
+The District invests in TexPool, an external investment pool that is not SEC-registered.
+The Texas Comptroller of Public Accounts has oversight of the pool.
 Federated Investors, Inc. manages the daily operations of the pool under a contract with the Comptroller.
-TexPool and TexSTAR meets the criteria established in GASB Statement No. 79 and measures all of its portfolio assets at amortized cost.
-As a result, the District also measures its investments in TexPool and TexSTAR at amortized cost for financial reporting purposes.
-There are no limitations or restrictions on withdrawals from TexPool and TexSTAR.
+TexPool measures all its portfolio assets at amortized cost.
+As a result, the District also measures its investments in TexPool at amortized cost for financial reporting purposes.
+There are no limitations or restrictions on withdrawals from TexPool.